vn971/shell-history-cleaner/README.md

 OPTIONS:
     -d, --dedup
             De-duplicate lines to only keep one last occurrence of each dup.
+In contrast to bash built-in deduplication, this also works if the duplicates are sparse and do not immediately follow each other.

     -r, --remove <REMOVE>
             Lines to remove.
 For example, 'yt-dlp.*' will remove lines starting with 'yt-dlp'.